Barry Diller: 2000s

+2020s

 In early 2020, Diller took over Expedia's day-to-day operations alongside the vice chairman Peter Kern, after the company's CFO stepped down in December 2019.
 In the midst of the COVID-19 pandemic, Expedia's shares plummeted along with those of other travel companies.
-Diller announced that Expedia is generating no revenue and would have to cut costs.
+Diller announced that Expedia was generating no revenue and would have to cut costs.
 And he has been member of the advisory board of the Peter G. Peterson Foundation.

 Simon & Schuster published Diller's memoir Who Knew on May 20, 2025.
+That year, Diller expressed interest in buying CNN.

 "The Killer Dillers"

 Diller is responsible for what the media dubs "The Killer Dillers" – people whom Diller mentored and who later became major media and internet executives in their own right.
 Examples include Michael Eisner (who was President of Paramount Pictures while Diller was its chairman & CEO, and went on to become chairman & CEO of The Walt Disney Company), Jeffrey Katzenberg (a head of production of Paramount under Diller who became a co-founder of DreamWorks SKG and former head of DreamWorks Animation and Walt Disney Studios), Strauss Zelnick (President at Fox while Diller was its chairman and CEO who became the founder and CEO of private equity firm ZMC, the chairman and CEO of video game company Take-Two Interactive), Don Simpson (who was President of Production at Paramount under Diller and Eisner before forming an independent production company initially based on the Paramount lot with Jerry Bruckheimer), Dara Khosrowshahi (CEO of Uber), Dawn Steel (a VP of Production for Paramount when Diller was Chair & CEO; she went on to become President of Columbia Pictures, one of the first women to run a major movie studio) and Garth Ancier (former president of BBC America).

 Diller worked with Stephen Chao at Fox Television Network, whom he later hired as President of Programming and Marketing at USA Network.
-Julius Genachowski, chairman of the Federal Communications Commission, served as Diller's General Counsel during their tenure at USA Broadcasting, and as a member of Diller's Office of the Chairman at IAC/InterActiveCorp.
+Julius Genachowski, chairman of the Federal Communications Commission, was Diller's General Counsel during their tenure at USA Broadcasting, and as a member of Diller's Office of the Chairman at IAC/InterActiveCorp.
+Jamie Kellner, who later joined Warner Bros. and created The WB television network, was also the first executive Diller hired to manage the Fox Broadcasting Company.

-Accusations of insider trading

-On March 9, 2022, The Wall Street Journal reported that Diller, David Geffen and his stepson, Alex Von Furstenberg were being investigated by the Securities and Exchange Commission and the United States Department of Justice for insider trading of options on Activision Blizzard just three days before Microsoft's announced acquisition.
-Diller denied the allegations and claimed "It was simply a lucky bet".